et-alia/datastorers/README.md

 #### 1. GCP Project configuration:

-The project used for testing must have a Datastore Entity with the following properties:
+The project used for testing must have a Datastore Entity with the kind `Test`, that has the following properties:

 * **Name** - Type string, indexed
 * **bool_property** - Type boolean, not indexed